JRL-CARI-CNR-UNIBS/graph_core/README.md

 These settings are necessary to make the installed libraries visible.

 ## Installing within a Catkin workspace
-`graph_core` can also be built within a Catkin workspace.
-Ensure you have set `catkin config --install`.
-In this case, you do not need to export the paths as shown above, but you need to source the `install/setup.bash` file.
+To build `graph_core` within a Catkin workspace, ensure you have set `catkin config --install`.
+You do not need to export the paths as shown above, but you need to source the `install/setup.bash` file.

 In your `~/.bashrc`, add `source path_to_your_catkin_ws/install/setup.bash`.

 **Note**: If you installed `graph_core` dependencies automatically via CPM and another package in your workspace requires one of those dependencies (e.g., `cnr_param`) but not `graph_core`, you have two options:

-- Option 1 [Recommended]: Build and install `graph_core` (and its dependencies) in one workspace, source it, and then build other packages in a secondary (cascade) workspace.
+- Option 1 [Recommended]: Build and install `graph_core` (and its dependencies) in a non-catkin workspace, then build other packages in a secondary (cascade) catkin workspace.
-- Option 2: Build everything in the same workspace.
-Be aware that you may need to build twice.
-Some packages might fail in the first build but succeed in the second, once dependencies are resolved.
+- Option 2: Download `graph_core` and its dependencies in a catkin workspace (e.g., using vcstool and the .repos file), build using `catkin build --camke-args -DUSE_ROS1=OFF`, and source it.

 ## Final configuration
 The `cnr_param` library requires a directory to store its parameters.
 You can set this directory by adding the following line to your `~/.bashrc` file: